• Skip to primary navigation

 You might also want to bring along a sun hat or a visor, especially for children who will spend all day in the sun!
 It's much easier to prevent a sunburn than it is to deal with one.

-4. Bring Your Own Toiletries
+Bring Some of Your Own Toiletries

 While many cruise lines offer complimentary shampoo and conditioner in stateroom bathrooms, they aren't likely to be the products you use at home.
 I always bring my own shampoo, conditioner and of course, my hair care products.